Many Native American tribes fought in the Revolutionary War. The majority of these tribes fought for the British but a few fought for the Americans.

 The decision of the Oneida to support the Americans split the Iroquois Confederacy and eventually even split the Oneida tribe itself.
 As the war raged on, opposing sides of the Iroquois Confederacy began to turn on each other, according to Calloway:

 “Pro-British warriors burned Oneida crops and houses in revenge; Oneidas retaliated by burning Mohawk homes.
-The Oneidas themselves split into factions; most supported by the Americas, whereas the Cayugas lent their weight to the crown.
+The Oneidas themselves split into factions; most supported by the Americans, whereas the Cayugas lent their weight to the crown.
 The Onondagas struggled to maintain neutrality until American troops burned their towns in 1779.
 For the Iroquois, the Revolution was a war in which, in some cases literally, brother killed brother. ” (Calloway 33-34.)

 The Oneida went on to fight in several key battles in the war, including the battles of Oriskany, and Saratoga and their support was considered a crucial factor in preventing an early American defeat in New York state and in the war in general.